Tener/haskore-guide/doc/wow_1.markdown

 WOW 1
 =====

-This will probably be a series of tutorials which leads us to _functional_ produce the some theme music from the world of warcraft.
+This will probably be a series of tutorials which leads us to _functional_ produce some theme music from the world of warcraft.

-What is Music.T type?
+What is the Music type?
 ----------------------

 We haven't made clear distinctions between the Melody type and Music type: